awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-cognito-auth.md

 }
 ```

-If [the IAM role](#es-cognito-auth-role) already exists, you need fewer permissions:
+If [CognitoAccessForAmazonES](#es-cognito-auth-role) already exists, you need fewer permissions:

 ```
 {